tinhtinhnguyen/RealUnderWraps/README.md

 <img width="537" height="275" alt="lockmein" src="https://github.com/user-attachments/assets/0634526d-3dc6-46df-9b40-664fcc47b7cc" />

 I programmed this circuit to send me a text utilizing IFTT (If this then that) every time a vibration was detected but I realized that the vibration sensor was very limited as it wasn't able to pick up on movement and I also had to shake the breadboard violently to elicit a triggering event.
-As a result, I made a transition from the vibration sensor to an MPU6050 which enabled me to track percice 3-axis movement resulting in a circuit which looks like this
+As a result, I made a transition from the vibration sensor to an MPU6050, which enabled me to track percice 3-axis movement.
+This resulted in the circuit below:

 <img width="315" height="406" alt="circuit" src="https://github.com/user-attachments/assets/2b088dde-9334-4988-89f8-ee768a030933" />

-However, utilizing IFTT wasn't sustainable as I couldn't easily access the state the device was in wether if it was moving or not, a history of the times the device was shifted, the time it was shifted, or more importantly do user authentication so I could distribute the device to my friends.
+However, utilizing IFTT wasn't sustainable, as it was too inefficient for me to determine the state of the device.
+It was hard to know whether the device was moving or not, a history of the times the device was shifted, or the time it was shifted.
+Most importantly, I couldn't use user authentication. meaning I couldn't distribute the device to my friends.
 As a result, I began searching for Arduino SDK's which enable me to connect to cloud infrastructure to post data in real time to fulfill my expansive demands.
 Through plenty of iteration, Firebase was the easiest service to choose from and all of the hardware-based code is detailed in the UnderWrapsOfficialTriggerProtocol.ino program where you can see the ESP and Firebase connect through here:

 ```cpp